gowizzard/dotfiles/README.md

 ```
 ### Debian

+Partly the installations are similar between Arch Linux and Debian, but since I mainly develop on Debian in the office, you can find some additional information for Debian here.

+**P.S.: I decided to use Debian because I need a permanently available system, but of course I have to make concessions with Debian, especially when it comes to updating the packages.**

 #### Preparations

 You can find the most important packages here, I need these for the installation and in the operating name of my system, plus other packages that are mapped directly via installation scripts.